General Rules of Frame Running

 When it comes to frame design and specifications, selecting the right materials is essential, since they directly impact the durability, weight, and overall performance of your frame.
 You want a frame that can withstand the demands of running, one that will last for a long time and provide you with the best possible experience.

-Also Read General Rules of Marathon
+Also Read General Rules of Rugby Union

 Here are some key factors to take into account when it comes to materials and durability: